We know these are challenging times, and we are committed to serving you.

 I am having trouble making my MEFA Loan payment due to COVID-19.
 What can I do?

-The federal government is suspending all interest and repayment on federally held loans until September 30th.
+The federal government is suspending all interest and repayment on federally held student loans through January 31st.
 Does that apply to my MEFA Loan?

-MEFA Loans are private loans, not federally held loans, and are not covered by the recent federal government announcement and subsequent updates.
+MEFA Loans are private family loans, not federally held student loans, and are not covered by the recent federal government announcement and subsequent updates.
 However, if you have been financially impacted by COVID-19, MEFA does have relief options available.
 Please reach out to our loan servicing provider, AES, at (800) 233-0557.
 As well, you should know that during this time of federal student loan payment suspension, if you continue to make payments on your federally held student loans, 100% of your payments will go toward your principal balance, due to the current 0% interest rate.

 Can you explain forbearance?